Leah1977/Fishy_pair/TESTING.md

 - Changes to the finished version of my game.

-I removed the three dificulty options from the finished game.
+I removed the three difficulty options from the finished game.

-I removed this because, I found I was confusing myself with all the new JavaScript.
+I removed this because I found I was confusing myself with all the new JavaScript.
-I decided to concentrate on the core basics of the game and to build on it as much as I could within the given timeframe.
+I decided to concentrate on the game's core basics and build on it as much as I could within the given timeframe.

-As a result the game is very basic, but I found it was clear and simple.
+As a result, the game is very basic, but I found it was clear and straightforward.
 Making it ideal for the intended user.

-There is no leadership board in the finished game and I hope to learn how to incorporate this at a later stage, as my knowledge grows.
+There is no leadership board in the finished game, and I hope to learn how to incorporate this later as my knowledge grows.

 ## Lighthouse